ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/samples/speed.md

 **The barcode format**

 The barcode reader will switch between the preset barcode formats until it finds as many barcodes as the expected value.
 Supporting more barcode formats will benefit the coverage of your app but at the same time be negative on the reading speed.
-Please confirm that you have set the supporting barcode formats exactly the same as your expected usage scenario.
-So that you can enable your app to reach the balance between speed and coverage.
+Please confirm that you have set the supporting barcode formats exactly the same as your expected usage scenario so that you can enable your app to reach the balance between speed and coverage.

 ## Parameter Control